kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

    `/etc/kubernetes/pki/ca.{crt,key}`, and then kubeadm will use those files for signing the rest of the certs.
    See also [using custom certificates](/docs/tasks/administer-cluster/kubeadm/kubeadm-certs#custom-certificates)
-1. Only for the CA, it is possible to provide the `ca.crt` file but not the `ca.key` file, if all other certificates and kubeconfig files already are in place kubeadm recognize this condition and activates the ExternalCA , which also implies the `csrsigner`controller in controller-manager won't be started
+1. Only for the CA, it is possible to provide the `ca.crt` file but not the `ca.key` file, if all other certificates and kubeconfig files already are in place kubeadm recognize this condition and activates the ExternalCA, which also implies the `csrsigner`controller in controller-manager won't be started
 1. If kubeadm is running in [external CA mode](/docs/tasks/administer-cluster/kubeadm/kubeadm-certs#external-ca-mode);
    all the certificates must be provided by the user, because kubeadm cannot generate them by itself